Saturday 25 Juli to Sunday 2 August

 We have designed an amazing program for you that allows you to discover some of the most beautiful parts of the country.
 You will be falling in love with this country, that’s a guarantee.
 We have added one extra day in the program compared to 2018, to make it less busy on the first two days.
 We’ll be travelling less on the first day and have more time to discover Zürich.
 The below program is very precise, but may be adapted if required by circumstances and especially weather conditions (to avoid being on a mountain top when there is no visibility).

 We begin our visit to Switzerland where it ends for a great part of the water flowing from the country, namely in Schaffhausen.
 The scenic and impressive Rheinfälle are Europe’s largest waterfalls.
 You will be amazed with the amount of water coming down here.
-Optionally you can make a boat tour along the falls.
+Optionally you can make a boat tour along the falls, go to the other side, or even take a boat towards the rock right in the middle of the falls.

 In the afternoon we visit Zürich, a city that ranks in the top of cities with the highest quality of living in the world.
 FYI, it’s also one of the most expensive place to live, but that aside….
 We make a bus tour around the city and of course visit the old town itself.
 It’s great to walk along the river and the beautiful lake shores.
 It’s a true warm up for the rest of the trip!

-Day 3 – Monday 29 July: Sankt-Gallen, Appenzell & Liechtenstein
+Day 3 – Monday 27 July: Sankt-Gallen, Appenzell & Ebenalp

 We spend this day South from Zürich in the Vierwaldstätter region.
 Its stunning lake has four “arms” and many sharp bends, a rather complicated shape compared to most other Swiss lakes.
 It’s situated between various mountains and on its coastline you will find many lovely cities and smaller villages.
 Of course we visit the largest city: Lucerne or Luzern in Swiss German (the official name).
 Like Zürich it is a rather rich town, with many exclusive hotels and shops.
 No wonder, because the location is amazing at the very end of one of the arms.